thzandvl/xbox-shipping/ABAPSDKSetup.md

 >Note : you can also implement the events `CHANGED`, `DELETED`.

 #### Message filtering on SAP side
 If you want to filter on which Deliveries get send to the Azure Service bus, then you can implement a check function module.
 If this function module raises a 'NO_APPROVAL_TO_START' exception then the call to the event handler is cancelled and no message is send out.
-A example function module can be found at 'ZBD_CHECKXBOXSHIPMENTEVENT'.
+A example function module can be found at [ZBD_CHECKXBOXSHIPMENTEVENT](ABAPCode\ZBD_CHECKXBOXSHIPMENTEVENT.abap).
 Since in our example we're only interested deliveries concerning XBOX's, this function module checks the material numbers contained within the delivery and raises the 'NO_APPROVAL_TO_START' exception when no XBOX is found.

 ```
   ...